What is GraphRAG?

 Role-aware traversal ensures that agents only “see” what they’re permitted to—enforcing dynamic guardrails at the graph level. - Designing for multi-hop inference

 Encourage LLMs to build context from several degrees of relationship, enabling deeper reasoning about cause, intent, and impact.
+This also strengthens entity-level grounding, ensuring the LLM ties its reasoning to concrete entities instead of abstract text snippets.

 Implementing GraphRAG requires tackling challenges at the intersection of infrastructure, knowledge modeling, and AI orchestration: